andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-These reforms result in $\$2.9$ trillion that can be used to fund a UBI.

 % the following tables DO NOT EXIST as of 4-11-2017
 %\begin{figure}[H]
 %\centering
-%\caption{Average Primary Earner MTR Change by Percentileof AGI}
+%\caption{Average Primary Earner MTR by Percentileof AGI}
 %\includegraphics[scale=0.650]{c3}
 %\floatfoot{A note}
 %\end{figure}

 %\begin{figure}[H]
 %\centering
-%\caption{Average Secondary Earner MTR Change by Percentile of AGI}
+%\caption{Average Secondary Earner MTR by Percentile of AGI}
 %\includegraphics[scale=0.650]{c4}
 %\floatfoot{A note}
 %\end{figure}